Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Introduction

-Our contribution is to identify learning technologies for which a single prediction, made after all information is acquired, not only induces truthful reporting but also maximizes incentives for information acquisition.
-These results clarify when richer contracting environments are more conducive to informed forecasts.
-In particular, some relationships---such as when an outside consultant is hired at arm's length and restricted to only provide a single report at some prespecified date---may limit the scope for reports to be provided at any time.
-Closer relationship may make constant reporting feasible, but could introduce other costs.
-Whether such costs are worthwhile depends on whether dynamic communication is necessary to maximize information acquisition incentives.
+We focus on the question of whether eliciting a single prediction, made after all information is acquired, induces truthful reporting \emph{and} maximizes incentives for information acquisition.
+Our results clarify when more complex contracting capabilities are more conducive to informed forecasts than simpler ones.
+Some relationships---such as when a consultant is hired at arm's length to report at a prespecified date---may limit the scope for reports to be provided at any time.
+To the extent that closer relationships enable continuous reporting, our main results address whether this capability provides an avenue for such relationships to yield benefits.